-Loss data collection: Data on internal and relevant external operational risk events (with a P&L impact ≥ €10,000) was independently validated in a timely manner.
-Material operational risk events trigger clearly defined lessons learned and read-across analyses, which are performed the 1st LoD in close collaboration between business partners, risk control and other infrastructure functions.
-Lessons learned reviews analyse the reasons for significant operational risk events, identify their root causes, and document appropriate remediation actions to reduce the likelihood of their reoccurrence.
-Read across reviews take the conclusions of the lessons learned process and seek to analyse whether similar risks and control weaknesses identified in a lessons learned review exist in other areas of the Bank, even if they have not yet resulted in problems.
+Loss data collection: Data on internal and relevant external operational risk events (with a P&L impact ≥ €10,000) is independently validated in a timely manner.
+Material operational risk events trigger clearly defined lessons learned and read-across analyses, which are performed in the 1st LoD in close collaboration between business partners, risk control and other infrastructure functions.
+Lessons learned reviews analyze the reasons for significant operational risk events, identify their root causes, and document appropriate remediation actions to reduce the likelihood of their reoccurrence.
+Read across reviews take the conclusions of the lessons learned process and seek to analyze whether similar risks and control weaknesses identified in a lesson learned review exist in other areas of the bank, even if they have not yet resulted in problems or losses.
 This allows preventative actions to be undertaken.
-In 2022, the self-developed application EMApp (Event Management Application) was introduced as a Group-wide loss event database for operational risk in order to record and process current loss events and to be able to take them into account in the OpRisk model.
-EMApp replaces dbIRS (Incident Reporting System), which has been previously used as a Group-wide loss event database.
-The historical data on loss events was migrated from dbIRS to EMApp, and its completeness and potential impacts on the OpRisk model were tested and document.
+In 2023, lesson learned documentation functionality was integrated into the operational risk event management system (EMApp), allowing for direct technical linkage to the underlying OR event and an enhanced lesson learned monitoring, governance and reporting.

-Scenario analysis: The Operational Risk profile was complemented by incorporate exploratory scenario analysis into day-to-day risk management activities.
-Scenarios Analysis is used as a risk identification and management tools that enables Risk Owners and Risk Type Controllers to explore potential exposure to risk as the basis for identifying potential gaps and weaknesses in the Bank's existing Operational Risk profile.
-Scenario storylines build on internal losses, Emerging Risk reviews, Top Risk concentrations, and the review of external peer OR Loss Events.
-We thereby systematically utilise information from actual and potential future loss events to identify thematic susceptibilities and actively seek to reduce the likelihood of similar incidents, for example through particular deep dive analyses or risk profile reviews.
-The Scenario Analysis process has been strengthened by further tightening the roles and responsibilities within the 1st LoD and 2nd LoD in executing scenarios.
-Furthermore, Scenarios Analysis continues to play an important role in Operational Resilience exercise particularly in assessing impacts on Emerging Risk themes such as the Ukraine/ Russia conflict, Energy Shortage etc., in order to assist DB Group to prepare for crisis management decisions.
+Scenario analysis: The operational risk profile is complemented and further substantiated by incorporating exploratory scenario analysis into day-to-day risk management activities.
+Scenario analysis is used as a risk identification and management tool that enables Risk Owners and Risk Type Controllers to explore potential exposure to risk as the basis for identifying potential gaps in the banks existing operational risk profile.
+Furthermore, it is used as an input into the calculation of the Operational Risk capital for the bank.
+Scenario storylines build on internal losses, emerging risk reviews, top risks and risk concentrations, and findings, as well as the review of external peer operational risk loss events.
+Information from actual and potential future loss events are systematically utilized to identify thematic susceptibilities and actively seek to reduce the likelihood of similar incidents, for example through deep dive analyses or risk profile reviews.
+In 2023, the scenario analysis process has been strengthened by further tightening the roles and responsibilities within the 1st LoD and 2nd LoD in executing scenarios, and scenario analysis continues to play an important role in operational resilience exercises, particularly in assessing impacts on emerging risk themes.
+Additionally, work has started which will in the future allow Scenario Analysis to be performed in the event management application (EMApp) tool in order to automate the capture, governance and reporting.

-Managing Operational Risk (continued)
+Managing operational risk (continued)